intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/quick_start/chatbot/README.md

 ```

-# 3.1.1 verify the client connection to server is OK.
+### 3.1.1 Verify the client connection to server is OK.

 Open a new linux console, run following command